Physics Tutoring Costs in 2026: Real Rates, Hidden Fees Explained

 • Platform charges both student and tutor commissions: Some platforms take 20–30% from tutors and charge students additional platform fees.
 This dual-extraction model inflates your effective rate without adding service value.
 Check platform fee structures before committing.

-Is online physics tutoring cheaper than in-person?
-Yes, consistently and significantly.
+Yes, online physics tutoring is consistently and significantly cheaper than in-person physics tutoring.
 Online tutoring eliminates travel fees and allows access to tutors outside your local market, which typically reduces mid-range rates by 30–60%.

-Are physics tutors more expensive than math tutors?
-Yes.
-Physics commands a 15–30% premium over comparable math tutoring in most markets, reflecting the subject’s combined mathematical and conceptual demands and the smaller pool of qualified tutors.
+Yes, physics tutors are more expensive than math tutors in most markets.
+Physics commands a 15–30% premium over comparable math tutoring, reflecting the subject’s combined mathematical and conceptual demands and the smaller pool of qualified tutors.

-Can you negotiate tutor rates?
-Yes — especially for multi-session commitments, off-peak scheduling, and clearly scoped problem areas.
+Yes, physics tutor rates are negotiable — especially for multi-session commitments, off-peak scheduling, and clearly scoped problem areas.
 Volume commitments of 10+ hours are the most reliable leverage point.

 Your Next Step